bathrllab/bathrllab.github.io/_profiles/Tom Cannon/tom_cannon_web.md

 slug: tom-cannon
 ---

-Personal website: www.tomcannon.wiki
+Personal website: www.tpcannon.com

-I am focused on researching how discrete multi-level hierarchical options can be used to improve interpolation and extrapolation.
+I am focused on researching how multi-level hierarchical options can be used to improve generalisation.
-See my github for current projects and more information: https://github.com/x4nnon

 If you wish to collaborate: tc2034@bath.ac.uk